Navideck/Volumedeck-Android/README.md

 ## UniversalVolume - Unified Volume Control

 An Android library for easy volume control on different devices.
-Integrates smoothly with Volumedeck for intuitive volume adjustments using pan gestures.
+Integrates smoothly with Volumedeck for intuitive volume adjustment across all devices.

 You can use [UniversalVolume](https://github.com/Navideck/Universal-Volume) with Volumedeck.
 Simply import UniversalVolume, and Volumedeck will automatically use UniversalVolume for changing volume.

+## Free to Use
+Volumedeck SDK is free to use, providing you with the full functionality of the SDK without any time limitations.
+You are welcome to integrate it into both personal and commercial projects.
+When using Volumedeck SDK for free, a watermark will be presented during runtime.
+It is strictly prohibited to hide, remove, or alter in any way the watermark from the free version of Volumedeck SDK.

+### Activation Key and Watermark Removal
+For those who wish to remove the watermark from their app, we offer an activation key that allows you to use the SDK without any watermarks.
+However, please be aware that the watermark-free version is not available for free and requires a purchase.

+To inquire about purchasing an activation key or if you have any other questions related to licensing and usage, please contact us at team@navideck.com.
+We will be happy to assist you with the process and provide you with the necessary information.

 ## Contact